 Who Discovered Non Hodgkin's Lymphoma

-Nov 26, 2025 · 14 min read
+14 min read

 Main Subheading

 Before the distinction between Hodgkin's Lymphoma and Non-Hodgkin's Lymphoma, any malignancy involving the lymph nodes, spleen, or liver was broadly categorized as a scrofula or similar descriptive term.
 The concept of lymphoma as a specific disease entity was still in its nascent stages.
 The initial breakthrough in understanding came with the work of Thomas Hodgkin, whose observations laid the groundwork for future discoveries and the eventual differentiation of lymphomas into distinct categories.
-However, it took decades of subsequent research and technological advancements to fully unravel the complexity of these diseases and to recognize NHL as a separate and diverse group of malignancies.
+That said, it took decades of subsequent research and technological advancements to fully unravel the complexity of these diseases and to recognize NHL as a separate and diverse group of malignancies.

 Comprehensive Overview